 Ideally, arrange for the next part to be completed in the school library.
 Ask students to work at the individual activity #3 in the student workbook.
 Suggest to students that they scan book titles to get possible topic ideas.
-Circulate around class to assist students who are having difficulty with choosing a topic.

 Other excellent ideas are: